jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 # Introduction

-In this article we will discuss how execute a large number of independent programs in parallel, using a new computer chip capable of executing thousands of independent calculations at once.
+In this article we will discuss how to execute a large number of independent programs in parallel, using a new computer chip capable of executing thousands of independent calculations at once.
 This may be particularly useful in areas of stochastic modelling and Monte Carlo